 If the airline rejects the claim, the escalation routes include:

 • UK Civil Aviation Authority (CAA).
-The CAA is the UK’s designated enforcement body and can investigate non-compliance.
-The CAA does not issue binding orders to pay individual claims but can apply pressure on airlines and refer matters for enforcement action.
+The CAA is the UK's designated enforcement body and can investigate non-compliance.
+It does not issue binding orders to pay individual claims but can apply pressure on airlines and refer matters for enforcement action.

 • Approved Alternative Dispute Resolution (ADR).
 Several airlines have signed up to ADR schemes accredited by the CAA — primarily CEDR and AviationADR.
 These schemes produce binding decisions if both parties accept the jurisdiction.
 The process is free for passengers; airlines pay the operating costs.